Skip to main content

 Pre-requisites:

-1. Follow the steps to create system task for Forms (steps 1 to 5).
+1. Follow the steps to create a system task for Forms (steps 1 to 5).

 2. In the task dropdown, select 'Authorization Integration'.

-'Authorization Integration' is applicable for OAuth integrations (like Asite Integration with DocuSign) and API integrations (like Asite Integration with Adobe Sign).
+'Authorization Integration' applies to OAuth integrations (such as Asite Integration with DocuSign) and API integrations (such as Asite Integration with Adobe Sign).

 3. Below are the fields available to configure in this system task: